Tasmania Australia facts and information.

 Dairy farming in the northwest and raising sheep for wool in the east are also important.
 Agriculture is limited almost totally to small farms.

-Hobart is the Capital of Tas and is the 11th city in size in Australia and the 2nd oldest after Sydney.
+Hobart is the Capital and is the 11th city in size in Australia and the 2nd oldest after Sydney.
 It is situated on the estuary of the Derwent River in the south east of Tassie.

 Hobart was the first city in Australia to have a legal casino, called the Wrest Point Hotel Casino it opened on the 10th of February 1973.